cjbcoombes/Z/README.md

 #### AZM File Format
 Anything in parentheses or following a semicolon until a new line is a comment.
-Ex `(comment)`, `; comment...` Everything else is instructions and their arguments separated by whitespace or commas.
+Ex `(comment)`, `; comment...` Everything else is instructions and their arguments, with tokens separated by whitespace or commas.
 Anything in double-quotes is treated as a single object (whitespace and commas are not terminators/separators, some escape codes, such as `\"` for ", work).
+Numbers use typical formatting: ### for decimal, 0x### for hex, 0b### for binary, -### for negative numbers.
+Be careful of overflow.
 See below section **Examples** for examples.

 #### EZE File Format